 Credit risk results from investment of cash funds and derivative positions.
 Credit risk is managed through limits and increasingly through collateral with respect to both derivatives and cash investments.
 The issue of credit risk is especially relevant due to the large amount of cash funds.
 The government requires high credit ratings of its counterparties and the guidelines of the Ministry of Finance stipulate counterparty limits in accordance with these credit ratings.
 The minimum requirement for short-term uncollateralised investments up to 2 months is a rating of BBB.
 In order to reduce credit risk associated with cash investments, the State Treasury places funds mainly on a short-term basis with certain EU governments and, to a larger extent, uses collateralised investments, primarily in the form of triparty repo transactions.

 Long-term credit risk resulting from derivative transactions is mitigated by the State Treasury through collateral.
 Like many other sovereign borrowers, Finland uses collateral agreements under the ISDA agreements (CSA, Credit Support Annex).
-Under the collateral system, the counterparty provides bonds or cash as collateral for government receivables.
-At the end of 2016, the State Treasury had collateral agreements in place with 26 banks.
-The collateral agreements are unilateral, as the obligation to put up collateral only has concerned the counterparty bank.
+Under the collateral system, the counterparty pledges bonds or cash as collateral for government receivables.
+At the end of 2017, the State Treasury had collateral agreements in place with 26 banks.
+The collateral agreements are unilateral, as the obligation to pledge collateral has concerned only the counterparty bank.

 Operational risk is defined as a risk that results from external factors, technology, or deficient functioning of personnel, the organisation or processes.
 One area that needs special attention is information security including the security of documents as well as the security of IT systems.